Claude Taylor (cricketer)

 While studying at Oxford, Taylor continued to play for Leicestershire at the end of each academic year.
 In 1924, when he played the second half of the season for Leicestershire, Taylor was notable for being the only Leicestershire batsman to score a century in that season, when he scored 123 against Hampshire at the County Ground, Southampton.
 He continued to play for Leicestershire until the end of the 1927 season, by which time he had made 45 first-class appearances for the county.
 In these, he had scored 1,327 runs at an average of 21.06, with three half centuries and four centuries, with his highest score being the 123 he made against Hampshire in 1924.
 With the ball, his occasional leg spin took 7 wickets at an average of 56.71, with best figures of 2/6.
 He also appeared in a single first-class match for the Free Foresters in 1927 against his former university.

 Taylor would appear in minor county cricket nearly twenty years later, appearing for Buckinghamshire after World War II, with his debut coming against Dorset in the 1946 Minor Counties Championship.
-He made 15 further Minor Counties Championship appearances for Buckinghamshire, the last of which came against Bedforshire in 1947.
+He made 15 further Minor Counties Championship appearances for Buckinghamshire, the last of which came against Bedfordshire in 1947.
 On occasion he also captained Buckinghamshire.
 For many years he was a schoolmaster at Eton College, where Henry Blofeld was among the pupils he coached.
 Along with Buckinghamshire team-mate and fellow Eton master David Macindoe, he was the joint-author of the book Cricket Dialogue.